 The criteria that are used to determine the ecological impact of various flooring materials are diverse and complex.
 With bamboo, you have a number of characteristics that make it seem like a very earth-friendly flooring choice.
 And it is, in many ways.
 But there are subtle issues of regulation and long-term ecological impact that detract from its shining reputation.

-Positive Ecological Factors Of Bamboo
+Positive Ecological Factors of Bamboo

-Because of this, it is the most often used foliage in projects which seek to re-green degraded areas.
+Because of this, it is often used for planting projects that seek to re-green degraded areas.
 It is also able to absorb greenhouse gasses.

 Negative Ecological Factors of Bamboo

-Transportation: Because most bamboo is grown, manufactured, and shipped from Southeast Asia, the carbon emissions that are given off during the transportation process can also be an issue effecting the ecological viability of this material.
+Transportation: Because most bamboo is grown, manufactured, and shipped from Southeast Asia, the carbon emissions that are given off during the transportation process can also be an issue affecting the ecological viability of this material.